lzjever/serilux/README.md

 2. **Report bugs** 🐛 - Help us improve
 3. **Suggest features** 💡 - Share your ideas
 4. **Submit PRs** 🔧 - Contribute code

+## 🏢 About Agentsmith

+**Serilux** is part of the **Agentsmith** open-source ecosystem.
+Agentsmith is a ToB intelligent agent and algorithm development platform, currently deployed in multiple highway management companies, securities firms, and regulatory agencies in China.
+The Agentsmith team is gradually open-sourcing the platform by removing proprietary code and algorithm modules, as well as enterprise-specific customizations, while decoupling the system for modular use by the open-source community.

+### 🌟 Agentsmith Open-Source Projects

+- **[Varlord](https://github.com/lzjever/varlord)** ⚙️ - Configuration management library with multi-source support
+- **[Routilux](https://github.com/lzjever/routilux)** ⚡ - Event-driven workflow orchestration framework
+- **[Serilux](https://github.com/lzjever/serilux)** 📦 - Flexible serialization framework for Python objects
+- **[Lexilux](https://github.com/lzjever/lexilux)** 🚀 - Unified LLM API client library

+These projects are modular components extracted from the Agentsmith platform, designed to be used independently or together to build powerful applications.

+> **Note**: Currently, GitHub is used for code synchronization and package releases.
+The team is gradually transitioning to use GitHub as the primary repository.

 ## 📄 License